glurth/CategoricalDebug/Readme.md

 ## Installation

+## DLL Version (Recommended for Projects)

+We recommend using precompiled DLLs as a plugin, instead of the full source package.
+This approach provides:

+- Cleaner Unity stack traces (source lines in CategoricalDebug are hidden)
+- Faster iteration times without Unity recompiling the package source
+- Simple, copy-and-drop installation

+The DLL's compiled from this package are provided separately, with different install instructions, at: (https://github.com/glurth/CategoricalDebugDLL)

+> **Important:** Do not install both the source package and the DLL plugin in the same project, as they share namespaces and will conflict.

+## Package Version (not recommended)

 You can install this package in Unity via GitHub using the Unity Package Manager.

 1. Open Unity and navigate to the **Package Manager** (Window > Package Manager).